Obvinimus/Obvinimus/README.md

 - 👋 Hi, I’m @Obvinimus
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning react, css and scss
+- 🌱 I’m currently learning react, css and sass

 <!---
 Obvinimus/Obvinimus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.